Ipswich/Rosewood line: Branch lines

-Route and stations
+Network and operations

-Most services originate in Ipswich and stop at all stations to Bowen Hills railway station.
+Most services originate in Ipswich and stop at all stations to Bowen Hills.
 The typical travel time between Ipswich and Brisbane City is approximately 58 minutes (to Central).
 Rosewood services typically act as a shuttle between Rosewood and Ipswich stations, with selected peak direction services continuing through Ipswich.
 The typical travel time between Rosewood and Ipswich is 18 minutes.

 During weekday peak times, a number of the Ipswich services skip stations between Darra and Milton, stopping only at Indooroopilly for faster travel times for commuters working in the Brisbane central business district.

 Passengers for/from the Rosewood line change at Ipswich, Beenleigh, Gold Coast and Cleveland lines at Roma Street, and all other lines at Bowen Hills.

 During times of disruption in the inner south of Brisbane, Beenleigh and Gold Coast line trains can be maintained via the Ipswich line, using the Corinda-Yeerongpilly railway line to bypass track closures between South Brisbane and Yeerongpilly.